wuzhengy/TAU/README.md

    * Create a Community: build a blockchain of community for torrent sharing.
       * Give a name to new blockchain
       * Creation of a blockchain with 10 million coins at 5 minutes per block generation rate
-      * Optional annouce the new chain on TAU, given that TAUcoin balance is enough.
 - **"(+)"** floating button on community page
    * Transactions
-      * Message
+      * Regular Message
       * Chain Annoucement
       * DHT BootStrap Node Annoucement
       * Wiring Transaction
       * Identity annoucement in the community
-      * Transaction content can be encrypted by receiver's public key
+      * Private message, content can be encrypted by receiver's public key.
 - Dashboard:  Data * Kb/s
   - Wifi only: on/off, default is ON.
-Wifi turn to Off, ask for how long: 30 minutes/ 1 hour(default)/ 3 hours
+    - if "Wifi only" turn to Off, ask for how long: 30 minutes/ 1 hour(default)/ 3 hours
-  - Common config, do not display to UI
+  - Internal config:
     - Charging ON: wake lock ON.
     - Charging OFF: wake lock OFF. random wake up between 1..WakeUpTime
     - Internet OFF: wake lock OFF. random wake up between 1..WakeUpTime